hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 be recovered, or traffic can be routed to the *TFE-standby* server to resume service when the failure is limited to the Terraform Enterprise server layer.
 See the Disaster Recovery section.

-#### Single ESX Server Failure
+#### Single ESXi Server Failure

-In the event of a single ESX server failure, ESX will vMotion the Terraform Enterprise virtual machine to a functioning ESX host.
+In the event of a single ESXi server failure, ESXi will vMotion the Terraform Enterprise virtual machine to a functioning ESXi host.
 This typically does not result in any visible outage to the end-user.

 #### PostgreSQL Database